 - The Annual Council meeting on 25 May 2017 resulted in the appointment of a new Leader and Cabinet.
 The Leader was reappointed for a further 2 year term at the annual Council meeting on 11 May 2019 and for a further year at the annual Council meeting on 14 May 2021.
 The Cabinet issued a Programme for Administration which has influenced the MTFP and budget setting strategies for the Council.
 An updated version for 2021-22 was adopted by Cabinet on 28 June 2021.
 The Council implemented flat-line (cash) revenue budgets for Social Services and Individual School Budgets (ISB) from April 2019 and has implemented flat-lined (cash) revenue budgets for all services from April 2020, with services being invited to bid for inflationary pressures and growth. - £532k of joint venture receipts held by Pembrokeshire County Council, previously earmarked for the development of South Quay, is the subject of ongoing discussions with Welsh Government regarding future development of the site and may need to be repaid. - Council Tax Reduction Scheme (CTRS) has been shown gross in the Cost of Services segment of the Comprehensive Income and Expenditure Statement rather than netting it off Council Tax Income in the Taxation and Non-Specific Grant Income segment.
 As there is no specific reference to the proper accounting treatment of CTRS in the CIPFA Accounting Code of Practice or Guidance notes, reliance has been placed on IPSAS 23 Revenue from Non-Exchange Transactions (taxes and transfers).
-This standard is relevant to public sector bodies and states that taxation revenue shall be determined at a gross amount; it shall not be reduced for expenses paid through the tax system. - Education through Regional Working (ERW) was an alliance of six local authorities for 2019-20, but reduced to an alliance of five local authorities for 2020-21 and four local authorities for the period April to August 2021.
-Discussions are ongoing at July 2021, but it is anticipated that ERW will cease on 31 August 2021 and a new partnership of Pembrokeshire, Carmarthenshire and Swansea Councils will commence from 1 September 2021.
+This standard is relevant to public sector bodies and states that taxation revenue shall be determined at a gross amount; it shall not be reduced for expenses paid through the tax system.

+Education through Regional Working (ERW) was an alliance of six local authorities for 2019-20, but reduced to an alliance of five local authorities for 2020-21 and four local authorities for the period April to November 2021.
+It was anticipated that ERW would cease on 31 August 2021 and a new partnership, 'Partneriaeth', of three local authorities -Carmarthenshire County Council, Pembrokeshire County Council and the City and County of Swansea Council would commence from 1 September 2021 with a new legal agreement.
+Due to delays in determining the staffing structure for the new Partneriaeth and the timescales for the related consultation and HR processes to be completed, ERW will now cease at the end of 2021-22.
+The new 'Partneriaeth' is currently operating in shadow form, with the new legal agreement currently being considered for approval by each of the three partner local authorities.
+It is understood that the other local authorities will be making their own arrangements for the future.
 Pembrokeshire County Council is the employing body for the ERW staff and maintains the ERW finances/accounts (circa £57m for 2020-21), providing financial services, internal audit, ICT, HR and procurement support to ERW via service level agreements.
 It is anticipated that Pembrokeshire County Council will retain these roles in the new partnership albeit discussions are ongoing.